TimCrooker/Grit/docs/docs/intro.md

 ❌ Eliminate repetitive tasks and **Never write the same code twice** by creating your own Grit generators in **seconds**

 🏭 Grit is a **scaffolding tool** built to speed up a developers workflow through the use of **reusable code generators**.
 Grit generators are run in the command line with the **Grit CLI** where they can ask users questions and use answers to **perform file manipulations** accordingly.
-Generators have access to a libray of useful methods that allow them to perform **nearly any task**, so there is no limit to what Grit can do.
+Generators have access to a libray of useful methods that allow them to perform **nearly any task**, so there is no limit to what Grit can do

+## Purpose

+## features